panzerdp/dmitripavlutin.com/content/posts/134-react-usememo/index.md

 type: post
 ---

-Time to time in your React component you have to perform some heavy computations.
+From time to time in your React component, you have to perform some heavy computations.
 For example, given a list of employees and some search query, you'd like to filter the employees' names by that query.

 In such cases, with care, you can try to improve the performance of your components using the [memoization](https://en.wikipedia.org/wiki/Memoization) technique.